evesfect/Independent-Set-Problem/README.md

 ## Overview

-This project implements algorithms for solving the Maximum Independent Set problem in graphs, including both backtracking and brute force approaches.
+This project implements algorithms for solving the Maximum Independent Set problem in graphs.

 ## Features

 ### Solvers

-- Backtracking Solver: An optimized implementation using recursive backtracking
+- Backtracking Solver: An implementation using recursive backtracking
-- Brute Force Solver: A complete enumeration approach (TODO)

 ### Test Framework